 If you don´t have a ticket, you risk getting a penalty fare (750 kroner).

-In the Aarhus area there are four zones:
+In the Aarhus area there are thirteen zones:

 City map (pdf)